NicoAICP/PTPE/README.md

     make

 IMPORTANT!
 You **need** a Pi PICO SDK Version of atleast 1.4.0 but you cannot use 1.5.0 or higher.
-I recommend using 1.4.0
+I recommend using 1.4.0   <- This info is false

 IMPORTANT #2!
 Replace the ST7735_TFT.c in pico-st7735/lib-st7735/src with the one in the root of this project.